 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 starts quickly and lasts a short time, usually 1 to 3 days.
 It can last up to 2 weeks.
-You may not be able to control your diarrhea.
-Acute diarrhea usually stops on its own.

 - Nausea and vomiting

-- Symptoms of dehydration such as thirst, decreased urination, dry skin, sunken eyes, or fast, pounding heartbeat.
+- Symptoms of dehydration such as thirst, decreased urination, dry skin, sunken eyes, or fast, pounding heartbeat

-- Blood or mucus in your stools
+- You have blood or mucus in your bowel movements.

 Treatment for acute diarrhea

-Follow up with your healthcare provider as directed:
+Follow up with your doctor as directed:

 Write down your questions so you remember to ask them during your visits.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.